NSW Decarbonisation Innovation Study

 The scoping paper captures some insights from initial consultations with stakeholders from industry, government and the community.
-In developing the final report, further engagement with stakeholders will occur, particularly those who have a role in addressing challenges associated with decarbonisation and climate adaptation.
+In developing the final report, further engagement with stakeholders occurred, particularly those who have a role in addressing challenges associated with decarbonisation and climate adaptation.

 Homepage image credit: Stuart Cohen/DPIE